smotti/gadya/README.md

 # Tangle and Weave

-The project is and the code is maintained with emacs and org-mode, thus you can open the .org file and export the document in any format you like or tangel the code again yourself.
+The project and the code is maintained with emacs and org-mode, thus you can open the .org file and export the document in any format you like or tangle the code again yourself.
 Or you can use pdflatex/texi2dvi/xelatex or other tools to either produce a PDF from the available .tex file or a document in another format.